librato/librato-rails/README.md

 Note that using a configuration file allows you to specify configurations per-environment.
 Submission will be disabled in any environment without credentials.
 However, if environment variables are set they will be used in all environments.

-Full information on configuration options is available on the [configuration wiki page](https://github.com/librato/metrics-rails/wiki/Configuration).
+Full information on configuration options is available on the [configuration wiki page](https://github.com/librato/librato-rails/wiki/Configuration).

 ## Automatic Measurements

-After installing `metrics-rails` and restarting your app and you will see a number of new metrics appear in your Metrics account.
+After installing `librato-rails` and restarting your app and you will see a number of new metrics appear in your Metrics account.
 These track request performance, sql queries, mail handling, and other key stats.
 All built-in performance metrics start with the prefix `rails` by convention &mdash; for example: `rails.request.total` is the total number of requests received during an interval.

-If you have multiple apps reporting to the same Metrics account you can change this prefix in your [configuration](https://github.com/librato/metrics-rails/wiki/Configuration).
+If you have multiple apps reporting to the same Metrics account you can change this prefix in your [configuration](https://github.com/librato/librato-rails/wiki/Configuration).

 ## Custom Measurements